dotku/paypal-credit/README.md

 Official Website:
 scam-check.lovestoblog.com

-## TODOs
+## Looking For
-* Add creaditbase.intltrade.us to this project.
+* A domain to this project; feel free to donate your domain.